syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Add node at runtime

 Nodes can be added at runtime by using public method, `add`.
-The following code illustrates how to add a node by using 'add' method.
+The following code illustrates how to add a node.

 {% highlight js %}
 // Defines JSON to create a node